iTroxB/Driver-Wi-Fi-8812au-20210820/README.md

   <img src="/img/alfa-awus036acm.jpg" width=400px>
 </div>

-## Linux Driver for USB WiFi Adapters that are based on the RTL8812AU Chipset
+## Linux driver for USB WiFi adapters that are based on the RTL8812AU Chipset or earlier.

 - v5.13.6-23-g232107d9b.20210820 (Realtek) plus updates from the Linux community